mvysny/vaadin-on-kotlin/docs/creating_ui-v10.md

 ## Layouts

-When Vaadin 8 was introduced, CSS positioning rules were not powerful enough and hence Vaadin 8 had to introduce layout components which used JavaScript to position their children.
-However, the situation changed with the introduction of CSS flexbox and CSS grid positioning standards which are now powerful enough to cater for all layouting needs.
-Therefore, Vaadin 10 no longer introduces customized layout components - it leaves the entire layout process to the browser and the CSS.
+Vaadin 10 delegates all layout work to CSS.
+There are no JavaScript-based layouts like in Vaadin 8 - there is no need for that since we have CSS flexbox and CSS grid positioning standards which are now powerful enough to cater for all layouting needs.

 In order to position the components, it's encouraged to nest the components inside the `FlexLayout` layout (which translates to `<div style="display: flex">`) and position the components using the CSS flexbox.